AsianKoala/FTC_14607/README.md

 &nbsp;

-if u get hella errors when u clone, clone the repo with the latest commit that builds:
+if u get hella errors when u clone, clone the repo with the latest commit that builds

-hash - ```c5f11bd9729c570068ab61ee51760adc0505d5ba```
+hash: ```c5f11bd9729c570068ab61ee51760adc0505d5ba```